-IEP students may also be placed for up to 45 days in an alternate education environment, even without an expulsion, if the student commits a school offense that involves illegal drugs, controlled substances, weapons or causes serious physical injury.
+Regardless of the manifestation rules, disabled students may be placed in an alternate education environment up to 45 days, (even without an expulsion) if the student commits a school offense that involves illegal drugs, controlled substances, weapons or causes serious physical injury.

 What Can a Parent Do?

-Parents should take action to try to get any support they can if a special needs student is being punished, suspended or expelled by a school.
+Parents should take action and get any support they can if a special needs student is being punished, suspended or expelled by a school.

 Special education lawyer Michelle Ball assists students and parents with special education expulsion and suspension matters throughout California.
-She can assist, from her office in Sacramento, with issues from San Diego, to Manteca, Berkeley, Roseville, Lincoln, Rocklin, Elk Grove, Auburn, and anywhere in California.
+As an attorney, she can assist, from her office in Sacramento, with issues in San Diego, Manteca, Berkeley, Roseville, Lincoln, Rocklin, Elk Grove, Auburn, and anywhere in California.